Hopefully you find the answers to your questions on this page, but if not please contact the Exams Officer

 The college does not receive certificates for AS or A Level examinations until the end of October/beginning of November following the summer exams.
 Until then the only proof of results is your printout from the college portal.

-Certificates are available for collection on the specific dates.
+AS Certificates are available for collection on the dates specified on the Key Dates page.
 A level certificates will be posted Recorded Delivery to the last address registered on the college database.
 Once posted the college cannot take responsibility for the successful delivery of certificates.
 Any certificates returned to the college by Royal mail will be kept for 2 academic years after which they may be destroyed.

 Please make sure that you keep your certificates in a safe place as you undoubtedly will be required to produce them as evidence of your qualifications at a later date.